PasswordTree/PasswordTree/README.md

 ## Installation

 ### Windows 7
 For windows 7 you have to install [.Net Frameworkd 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-offline-installer) first, then install [PasswordTree](https://github.com/PasswordTree/PasswordTree/releases/tag/password)

 ### Windows 10 & 11

-For windows 10 & 11 there is no dependency for installation as long as they included .Net Framework 4.8
+For windows 10 & 11 there is no dependency for installing [PasswordTree](https://github.com/PasswordTree/PasswordTree/releases/tag/password) as long as they included .Net Framework 4.8